chuka-anyanwu/PortfolioProject/README.md

 The data dictionary provided with data is as follows:

-- ==dateCrawled== - When this ad was first crawled.
+- <mark>dateCrawled</mark> - When this ad was first crawled.
 All field-values are taken from this date.
 - name - Name of the car.
 - seller - Whether the seller is private or a dealer.
 - offerType - The type of listing